Behaviour Management System

 The system very much allows students to have the opportunity to put things right on three occasions before serious actions/sanctions are put in place.
 When we speak to students about how this is used, either individually or in assemblies, we are always very careful to emphasise that it really is their choice how far they go up the levels.
 Bearing this in mind, if a student does reach level 4 or 5, this is obviously a serious matter and we have therefore devised a series of actions and sanctions that will take place if a student reaches these levels in a lesson.
 These could include the following:

 - The incident is recorded on the behaviour log;

 - A discussion with the teacher and/or Head of Year at the end of the lesson to determine what went wrong and how to prevent it next time;

 - A short detention to catch up on work missed;

 - Student is withdrawn from the room and placed in the Achievement Support Centre;

 - Student is placed on a subject or tutor report;

 We record all incidents that have gone to level 4 or above on a computerised behaviour log which is regularly reviewed by tutors and year staff to ensure that incidents are followed up quickly.
 By doing this, we hope not only to save paper but also to use it as a tool to track students’ behaviour and progress in lessons.
 It is worth noting that in addition to recording negative behaviour, we also use the log to record positive behaviour, recording when students achieve well in lessons, homework and coursework.

 We will continue to regularly consult staff and students about our behaviour systems.
-If you have any concerns or questions about this please do not hesitate to contact your son/daughter’s Tutor or Head of Year.
+If you have any concerns or questions about this please do not hesitate to contact your son/daughter’s Tutor or Head of House.